-- Read the information in this booklet carefully - Speak to your class teacher about their subject in S4 - Discuss your choices with your parents - Speak to your Pupil Support teacher who will guide you through this process - Consider your future career path and the subjects you will need to take
+- Read the information in this booklet carefully - Speak to your class teacher about their subject in S4 - Discuss your choices with members of your family - Speak to your Pupil Support teacher who will guide you through this process - Consider your future career path and the subjects you will need to take

 When you have been through each of these stages you will be asked to return your choice sheet.
-Everyone studies English and Maths in S4.
-You then choose 5 other subjects in S4.
-The choice sheet explains this to you.
-You should number your choices 1 - 5 in order of preference.
-You are also asked for a sixth choice in case one of your other choices is not available.
+Instructions for completing your choices are given on the sheet; you should number your choices 1 - 5 in order of preference.
+You are also asked for a sixth choice as a reserve, in case one of your other choices is not available.